-You are required to file your income tax return in case your gross total income exceeds the amount of the basic exemption limit.
+Generally, you are required to file your income tax return in case your gross total income exceeds the amount of the basic exemption limit.
 You can file your return of income for claiming refund of taxes even if your income does not exceed the exemption limit due to TDS or payment of advance taxes .
 You can also file your income tax return for claiming the refund in case the actual tax liability is lower than the aggregate of the TDS and taxes paid by you like advance tax or self assessment tax.
-This return for claiming the refund of excess taxes paid can be filed within a period of two years from the end of the financial year for which claim the refund relates.
-For example there was excess TDS for the financial year ended 31-03-2014, for which the due date was 31st July 2014, you can still file your income tax return for claiming the refund of excess TDS by 31st March 2016.
+This return for claiming the refund of excess taxes paid can be filed within a period of one years from the end of the financial year for which claim the refund relates.
+For example there was excess TDS for the financial year ended 31-03-2020, for which the due date was 31st July 2020, you can still file your income tax return for claiming the refund of excess TDS by 31st March 2021.

-Moreover in case you want to carry forward any losses suffered during the year, you have to file your income tax return by the due date which is 31st July for normal tax payers and which has been extended to 31st August this year.
+Moreover in case you want to carry forward any losses suffered during the year, you have to file your income tax return by the due date which is 31st July for normal tax payers.
 In case you fail to file your return of income by the due date, you lose your right to carry forward the losses.

-Under the provision of Income Tax Act, CBDT has powers to issue orders for granting relaxation from these requirements.
+Under the provision of Income Tax Act, CBDT has powers to issue orders for granting relaxation from these requirements u/s 119 of Income Tax Act.
 In exercise of these powers CBDT has been issuing instruction, passing orders, from time to time, giving relaxation in order to mitigate genuine hardships caused to the taxpayers where the taxpayers could not claim the refund due to expiry of the statutory time limits for filing income tax returns.
-The CDBT has very recently issued circular no. 09/2015 on 9th June prescribing the procedure to condone the delay for n claiming the income tax refund/carry forward of losses.
+The CDBT has very recently issued circular no. 09/2015 on 9th June prescribing the procedure to condone the delay for claiming the income tax refund/carry forward of losses.
 Let us understand what the latest instruction of CBDT provides for.

 In order to ensure that your application to condone the delay is accepted, you need to satisfy certain conditions.
 The income in respect of which the refund is being claimed should not be includible in the income of any other persons.
 The claim for refund should have arisen due to TDS, of payment of advance tax or self assessment tax.